Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Reducing the Complexity of Dynamic Programming

 \begin{IEEEproof} See Appendix \ref{appendix: line to reduce complexity}. \end{IEEEproof}

-Theorem \ref{theorem: line to optimal} together with Theorem \ref{theorem: line to reduce complexity} indicate that, if $\delta_1, \delta_2, \ldots, \delta_N$ are located in a line segment, we can first relabel the elements in $\mc{Y}$ to make $\delta_1, \delta_2, \ldots, \delta_N$ sequentially located in the line segment.
-Then, the optimal DQ can be obtained by using the DP method given by Algorithm \ref{algo: DP N2M}, and at the same time, the two low-complexity techniques become applicable.
-This result generalizes those of \cite{Kurkoski14, Iwata14, Sakai17 }.
+Theorem \ref{theorem: line to optimal} together with Theorem \ref{theorem: line to reduce complexity} indicate that, if $\delta_1, \delta_2, \ldots, \delta_N$ are located on a line, we can first relabel the elements in $\mc{Y}$ to make $\delta_1, \delta_2, \ldots, \delta_N$ sequentially located on the line.
+Then, an optimal DQ can be obtained by using the DP method given by Algorithm \ref{algo: DP N2M}, and at the same time, the two low-complexity techniques become applicable.
+This result extends the results of \cite{Kurkoski14, Iwata14, Sakai17 } to cases with $q > 2$ and to a more general cost function.